Improving employee productivity

 The OKR system that Google and other large tech companies use and the Salesforce V2MOM app both have built-in employee productivity trackers.
 Small business owners must create their own performance metrics using the chunking method.

 Break your work down into smaller tasks.
 In order to complete a project or assignment, what do your employees need to do?
 Assign each smaller task an average time it takes to complete.
-This not only allows you to measure the productivity of employees, but also allows you to better delegate work, a key component of leadership.
+This not only allows you to measure employee productivity, but also allows you to better delegate work, a key component of leadership.

 Ready to take your employees to the next level?